leandrosardi/micro.template/README.md

 7. Require your additional gems in `/workmesh.rb`

+8. Copy the file `config.template.rb` as `config.rb` and edit it.

-8. Follow the steps below to install your local environment.
+9. Follow the steps below to install your local environment.

 -----